MerceaOtniel/HybridAlpha/README.md

 -HybridAlpha has the goal of mastering any 2-player, perfect information, zero-sum game.
 This goal is similar to AlphaZero.
 However, AlphaGo Zero is only capable of mastering the game of GO.

+-HybridAlpha uses a network very similar to those provided by AlphaZero and AlphaGo Zero.
+However, due to the constraints of running and training on resource constrained systems, the shapes of the input and output of the network are smaller.
+Without this constraint, HybridAlpha can't be run on resource constrained systems.

+-HybridAlpha is a sequential algorithm, which means that the generation, training and validation phases executes in parallel.
+This was done in order to be able to use this algorithm on a resource-constrained system.
+AlphaZero and AlphaGo Zero are heavily parallelized.

-It seems that by using symmetries and evaluation phase, HybridAlpha is better compared with a sequential implementation of AlphaZero when running and training on resource constrained systems.
+It seems that by using symmetries and evaluation phase, HybridAlpha is better compared with a sequential implementation of AlphaZero when running and training on resource constrained system and when AlphaZero has the same input-output shape as HybridAlpha.
+Without this constraint, AlphaZero can't be run on resource constrained system and i am unable to test the performances of HybridAlpha against AlphaZero.
-Moreover, this repo also contains a version of HybridAlpha which doesn't use any symmetries.

 # How to run the program